 Here is my site:

-No matter which direction you choose to go, it’s better to focus on a marketplace or eCommerce solution that supports the needs of handmade artists over mass-produced products.
+No matter which direction you choose to go, it’s better to focus on a marketplace or eCommerce solution that supports the needs of handmade sellers over mass-produced products.